Jewish National Council: History

-The JNC was established in 1920, the same year as the Histadrut and the Haganah were founded, in order to conduct Jewish communal affairs.
-Its first chairman was Rabbi Abraham Isaac Kook.
+The JNC members along with Chief Rabbinate were elected on 7 October 1920 at the assembly of representatives after the 1920 election, in order to conduct Jewish communal affairs, was created along with the Assembly of Representatives, whose members selected from among themselves the members of the National Council.
+The first Assembly consisted of 314 elected Representatives.
+The first chairman of the JNC was Rabbi Abraham Isaac Kook.
+The Histadrut and the Haganah were also founded in 1920.
 Jewish communal affairs were generally conducted through a hierarchy of representative organizations, including the JNC.
-Another of these organizations was the Assembly of Representatives (Mandatory Palestine), which had three hundred members who selected from among themselves the members of the National Council.

 The members of the JNC also participated in meetings of the Zionist General Council.
 The organization represented almost all major Jewish factions, however a few smaller groups at first objected to the creation of centralized leadership.
 Notably, Agudat Israel joined only in 1935.
-It was announce only in 1946 that the Sephardic Jews and the Zionist Revisionists, would stop refusing to participate in the JNC.
+It was announced only in 1946 that the Sephardic Jews and the Zionist Revisionists, would stop refusing to participate in the JNC.

 Role in the establishment of Israel

 The Political Department of the JNC was responsible for relations with the Arabs, ties with the Jewish Agency and negotiations with the British government.
-As the yishuv grew, the JNC adopted more functions, such as education, health care and welfare services, internal defense and security matters, and organized recruitment to the British forces during World War II.
+As the Yishuv grew, the JNC adopted more functions, such as education, health care and welfare services, internal defense and security matters, and organized recruitment to the British forces during World War II.
 In the 1940s, departments for physical training, culture and press and information were added.

 The report of the Anglo-American Committee of Inquiry issued in 1946, stated:

 "The Jews have developed, under the aegis of the Jewish Agency and the JNC, a strong and tightly-woven community.
 There thus exists a virtual Jewish nonterritorial State with its own executive and legislative organs..."

 When the State of Israel was established in 1948, this departmental structure served as a basis for the government ministries.
 On March 2, 1948, the New Jewish Council: